TheKinDAO/Work_Contract/README.md

 ```bash
 cargo test -- --nocapture
 ```
-The more complex simulation tests aren't run with this command, but we can find them in `tests/sim`.
+The more complex simulation tests aren't run with this command, but we can +find them in `tests/sim`.

 Using this contract
 ===================